hyperledger/fabric/docs/source/identity/identity.md

 ## Certificate Revocation Lists

-A Certificate Revocation List (CRL) is easy to understand -- it's just a list of certificates that a CA knows to be revoked for one reason or another.
+A Certificate Revocation List (CRL) is easy to understand -- it's just a list of references to certificates that a CA knows to be revoked for one reason or another.
 If you recall the store scenario, a CRL would be like a list of stolen credit cards.

-When a third party wants to verify another party's identity, it first checks the issuing CA's CRL to make sure that the certificate has not been declared invalid.
+When a third party wants to verify another party's identity, it first checks the issuing CA's CRL to make sure that the certificate has not been revoked.
 A verifier doesn't have to check the CRL, but if they don't they run the risk of accepting a compromised identity.